When you can’t pay your student loans the natural tendency is to feel embarrassment or as if you’re a failure.

 The answer is easy for federal student loans:

-When you can’t make your payment, get into an income-driven repayment plan.
+When you can’t make your payment, get out of a standard repayment plan andinto an income-driven repayment plan.
 (Just don’t choose the income-contingent repayment plan; it’s the absolute worst.)

-And if your plan payment is too high, first, check to see what type of loans you have.
+And if your payment amount is too high, first, check to see what type of loans you have.

 If you have Federal Family Education Loans, look into loan consolidation.
 By consolidating, you’ll convert your FFEL loan into a Direct Consolidation Loan.
 And that will make you eligible for a better student loan repayment plan, like the Revised Pay As You Earn plan.